larpchronicles/rules/rules-topics/15_smithing.md

 ### Tier VII

 #### Resistant Plating
    >This armor plating is specially designed to help absorb an otherwise direct blow, shrugging off the effects at the cost of the brittle material.
-This plating can be applied to a suit of armor with 60 seconds of roleplay.
+This plating can be applied to a suit of armor with 1 minute of roleplay.
 Depending on how the user chooses to configure it upon application, it can grant them a single use of Resist Physical or Spell.
 A suit of armor can only have one Resistant Plating applied at a time.
 This takes a defense slot.
 This item is consumed on use.
 #### Reinforcement Kit
 >This kit helps prepare the user for imminent destruction by providing them with several small tools that when quickly applied can help prevent an item from being destroyed.
 This can be prepared with 1 Minute of roleplay.
 It grants the user a single use of Resist Destruction, that lasts until Rest.
 An individual may only have one Reinforcement Kit active on it at time.
 This item is consumed on use.
 This does not take a defense slot.
 #### Weighted Ammunition